TouhidApps/Android-Kotlin-Examples/README.md

-# Android-Demo-Projects
+# Android Examples with Kotlin
-Android Demo Example Projects with JAVA
+Android Demo Example Projects with Kotlin for tutorials and learn